wtheisen/BashDynamicPaper/README.md

 ```
 USAGE: dynamicWallpaper -p [PAPER_PREFIX] -w [AIRPORT_ID]
     -p: The prefix of your wallpaper folder without a trailing /
-    -w: Your local airport identifier in ICAO [E.G. KSBN], used as a proxy location for getting weather and time data
+    -w: Your local airport identifier in IATA [E.G. SBN], used as a proxy location for getting weather and time data
 ```

 ### File Formatting